 These connected, consistent, cross-channel customer journeys led to a number of wins, including:

-The future: Continued CDP-powered personalisation and internal transformation.
+The future: Continued CDP-powered personalization and internal transformation.

 Like wine, every business evolves with time.

-As digital continues to evolve and customers slowly migrate back into brick-and-mortar locations, Vinomofo plans to improve the customer experience with real-time, on-site personalisation.
+As digital continues to evolve and customers slowly migrate back into brick-and-mortar locations, Vinomofo plans to improve the customer experience with real-time, on-site personalization.

 “We’re hoping to deliver website personalisation based on user behaviour and predictive behaviour,” says Mariano.
 “I believe that’s going to increase our conversion rates, keep increasing our ROAS, build our active customer base, and improve retention.
 That’s the key thing for Vinomofo in the next three to four months.”

-Efficient and effective on-site personalisation will depend on a true single customer view and an internal focus on customer-led strategies.
+Efficient and effective on-site personalization will depend on a true single customer view and an internal focus on customer-led strategies.
 For Vinomofo, Lexer will continue to be a vital tool driving those strategies.